coverclock/com-diag-hazer/DISPLAY.md

 the peak of the roof of my home.)

-The next field indicates the type of fix, as provided by the NMEA GSA or the U-blox PUBX,00 sentences:
+The next field indicates the type of fix, as provided by the NMEA GSA or the U-blox proprietary PUBX,00 sentences:

 * NF - No fix;
 * 2D - 2-dimensional autonomous fix (no altitude);